“Mom- there’s a bug!” startles you from your slumber.

 ###

 Some of you who have followed my writing may recall this poem.
 This poem is one I continue to revise.
 It’s one of my favorite poems that I have penned though somewhat “clunky”.
 Maybe because it was so vivid as I wrote, and it was still a time when my daughter was alive.
-It was written in 2015 and published in a local anthology, I shared it also on this blog in 2023.
-You can find it here: 3rd Annual Anthology
+I originally wrote it in 2015.
+It was published in an earlier form in an anthology with a local writer’s group.

 Keep remembering.
 Keep writing.